Through to the end

 en Aad Neeven

 Harm van der Laan

-In 2004 he switched to crashed planes of the Second World War, becoming secretary of the Aircraft Recovery Group 1940-1945.
-A society doing investigation after the air war 1940-1945 over The Netherlands.
-He is also responsible for the schedules of the volunteers in the Air warmuseum Fort Veldhuis and is also making the program of events during the opening hours of this museum.
-He wrote several articles for aviation magazines on the investigation of aviation accidents.
+In 2004, he switched to World War II crashed aircraft and became Secretary of the Aircraft Recovery Group 1940-1945.
+An association that conducts research in the Netherlands after the air war 1940-1945.
+He was also responsible for the schedules of the volunteers in the Air War Museum “Fort Veldhuis” and also makes the program of events during the opening hours of this museum.
+He has written several articles for aviation magazines on the investigation of aviation accidents.
 In 2016 he ended his work for this Foundation.

 This Month Highlights: